orecht/torahwaypodcast/notes.md

 # Ideas for future delvelopment:
+## Shiur File size
+Just do a HEAD request on each URL.
+Easy!
+## Shiur duration
+Need to download each shiur.
+Or at least the beginiing of it and read the header.

+Need architecture change to update only new shiurim.
+Can't re-downloadthe whole website every 15 min!

+## iTunes feed
+iTunes-specific tags in feed are already supported.

+iTunes does NOT support wma file format.
+But most shiurim are in this format.
+Supporting iTunes would need:
+* transcoding shiurim from wma to mp3
+* hosting the mp3 shiurin ourselves.

 Data persistence.
  * <s>Everything is loaded in memory.
 Then lost when IIS appl pool is recycled, which probably happens very often (3 min) in cloud environment.</s>
  * Don't need to use database for persistance at the moment. only 1 table.
-Might still be best for performance.
+ * Might still be best for performance.

-Feed for Edgware branch.
-(Gatshead sire not updated since 2013)
+ * Probably workth looking into if was have a separate worker trancoding and/or updating shiur duration

+## Other feeds
-* Looks like same HTML template.
+**Edgware branch**: Looks like same HTML template.
 SHould be easy.

-Feed for Manchester
-* Completely different HTML.
+**Manchester** Completely different HTML.
 Need to write a different parser.

-<s>Add image to feed</s> DONE
+**Gatshead**: site not updated since 2013

+## Crazy (but exciting) ideas:

 Add mugshot of the speaker taken from the weekly poster
 * use Azure Cognituve API to detect faces?